We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Keep in mind that for a standard personal loan, you'd usually need to provide at least two years of tax statements in order to qualify as a self-employed person.
 Depending on your lender, you may also be required to put up collateral as security for your loan.

 Do I need to apply for a low doc loan?

-The only reason you should apply for a low doc loan is if you can’t meet the documentation requirements set out by a standard personal loan.
-Low doc loans normally have higher rates and fees than standard loans, so you don’t want to apply for one unless it’s your only option.
+However, the only reason you should apply for a low doc loan is if you can’t meet the documentation requirements set out by a standard personal loan.
+Low doc loans normally have higher rates and fees than standard loans, especially if you're dealing with a specialist lender.
+They also usually have fewer features and less flexibility than traditional loans.
+So, you don’t necessarily want to apply for one unless it’s your only option.